SUNRUSE/SprigganJS/readme.md

 user-generated touch, click or tap event.
 An example can be found in "examples/SprigganSound".

+    contentManager.add(SprigganSound, "path/to/mp3")

+    ...

+    var sound = contentManager.get(SprigganSound, "path/to/mp3")
+    sound() // Plays once.

+### SprigganMusic

+Allows looping playback of MP3 audio.
+On many platforms, it is only possible to load audio in direct response to a user-generated touch, click or tap event.
+Additionally, looping may be "imperfect"; a small skip or gap may be present at the loop point depending upon your browser and/or MP3.
+An example can be found in "examples/SprigganSound".

+    contentManager.add(SprigganMusic, "path/to/mp3")

+    ...

+    var music = contentManager.get(SprigganMusic, "path/to/mp3")
+    music.play()   // Starts the music from the beginning.
+                   // Restarts it if already playing.
+    music.stop()   // Stops the music and rewinds to the beginning. music.pause()  // Pauses the music without rewinding. music.resume() // Resumes the music from where it was paused.

 ### SprigganViewport

 Represents a virtual display.
 Created with a fixed resolution which is then